-Roughing can also be called when avoidable contact occurs after the whistle is blown or when a player forcely contacts another while they do not have possession of the puck.
+Roughing can also be called when avoidable contact occurs after the whistle is blown or when a player forcefully contacts another while they do not have possession of the puck.

-The penalty for roughing is typically a minor penalty resulting in a 2 minute stay in the penalty box.
-If the roughing is severe and results in injury, referees can warrant a major penalty resulting in 5 minutes in the penalty box.
-Major penalties will also be inflicted if a player commits roughing contact with an opposing player who doesn't have possession of the puck after the whistle.
-Misconduct penalties can also be granted by the referee.
+The penalty for roughing is typically a minor penalty resulting in a two-minute stay in the penalty box.
+If the roughing is severe and results in injury, referees can warrant a major penalty resulting in five minutes in the penalty box.
+Major penalties will also be inflicted if a player commits roughing contact with an opposing player who doesn’t have possession of the puck after the whistle.
+Misconduct penalties can also be granted by the referee in extreme situations.

 How long is a roughing penalty?

 A roughing penalty occurs when there is any hostile and unnecessary contact to an opponent, such as pushing or shoving.
 This also occurs when there is any aggressive behavior or exchanges between players after the whistle is blown.
-This penalty is considered to be of a minor level, which warrants the penalty infraction time of 2 minutes.
-Any minor penalties that result in the injury of an opponent may be changed to major penalty, which would then cause this penalty to be the length of 5 minutes.
+This penalty is considered a minor penalty, which warrants the offending player to spend two minutes in the penalty box.
+Any minor penalties that result in the injury of an opponent may be changed to a major penalty, which would warrant a penalty sentence of five minutes.

 What is a 5-minute penalty in hockey?

-A major level penalty is a severe rule violation that sanctions a 5-minute penalty.
-When this penalty is enforced, the involved player or players must sit in the penalty box for the duration of 5 minutes during actual game playing time.
-Some penalties that warrant a 5-minute stay in the penalty box are: butt ending, checking from behind, fighting, fight instigating, holding/grabbing the facemask, pushing-off of opponents with skates, leaving the bench during an altercation, and spearing.
-Also, any minor penalty that results in an injury becomes a 5-minute penalty.
+A major penalty in hockey is a severe rule violation that sanctions a five-minute stay in the penalty box.
+When this penalty is enforced, the penalized player must sit in the penalty box for a full five minutes, leaving their team shorthanded on the ice.
+Some penalties that warrant a five-minute stay in the penalty box are: butt ending, checking from behind, fighting, fight instigating, holding/grabbing the facemask, pushing off of opponents with skates, leaving the bench during an altercation, and spearing.
+Also, any minor penalty that results in an injury becomes a five-minute major penalty.